-The Beat Museum in San Francisco covers the history of the Beat Generation.
+The Beat Museum in San Francisco covers the history of the Beat (also called Beatnik) Generation.
 This small attraction includes a number of original works of art, writings and other pieces of memorabilia from this generation of artists.

 At this North Beach site, you can learn more about the people involved this generation.
 You will also learn more about how their works continue to inspire young artists today.